Polycystic Ovary Syndrome (PCOS)

 What does insulin resistance mean?
 Every time you eat sugar or sugar-like foods then your pancreas produces insulin to bring your sugar level down.
 If you keep eating lots of sugar or refined carbohydrates then your cells become immune to all this insulin and they don’t take much notice – so the body puts out more insulin to get its message through.

-Insulin resistance means that your body is struggling to cope with the amount of sugar and refined carbohydrate that you are feeding it.
+Insulin resistance means that your body is struggling to cope with sugar and refined carbohydrate.
 What should you do?

 Secondly, refined carbohydrates such as white bread, white flour, pasta, white rice and nearly all cereals (which also contain lots of sugar and salt) are nearly as bad and for the same reason.
 Replace them with wholemeal breads and wholegrain rice.
 Even brown and granary breads are partially refined.